National Museum Of Singapore: Ultimate Guide Of Things To See & Do For The Best Time At The Galleries

 Tickets to the National Museum of Singapore

-Admission to the National Museum of Singapore’s permanent galleries is free for Singapore Citizens and Permanent Residents.
+There is free admission to the National Museum of Singapore’s permanent galleries is for Singapore Citizens and Permanent Residents.
 Admission charges apply otherwise.

 Charges may apply for special temporary exhibitions held at the Museum.